Georgia Embezzlement Laws

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 If you would like to learn more about embezzlement and Georgia criminal laws, the following links provide additional information:

-If you have been charged under Georgia embezzlement laws there are a number of defenses that may be available.
-An experienced lawyer can help you determine which may apply in your situation, and how best to proceed.
-If you would like to learn more about your case, consider getting a free evaluation from a local defense attorney.
+If you've been charged under Georgia embezzlement laws there are a number of defenses that may be available.
+It's best to speak with an experienced criminal defense lawyer in Georgia who can help you determine which defenses may apply in your situation and how best to proceed.

 Contact a qualified attorney.